How to Install In-Floor Radiant Heat

-- It's inexpensive to operate.
-At 12 watts per square foot, our 30-sq.-ft. heated bath mat drew 360 watts of power— about the equivalent of an electric blanket or large TV.
+- It’s inexpensive.
+At 12 watts per square foot, our 30-sq.-ft. heated bath mat drew 360 watts of power — about the equivalent of an electric blanket or large TV.

 - It takes up zero space.
 Got a big, clunky radiator?
 Remove it and gain valuable square footage by installing this stuff.

-- It's versatile.
-If your existing furnace or boiler doesn't have enough oomph to heat a newly remodeled or added space, an in floor heating system can do the job.
+- It’s versatile.
+If your existing furnace or boiler lacks the oomph to heat a newly remodeled or added space, an in-floor heating system can do the job.